Residential proxies

 Country - Country selection

-Region - Selection of the country's region
+Region - Country region selection

-ISP - Selection of provider type (Temporarily unavailable)
+ISP - Provider type selection (Temporarily unavailable)

 Relay - Is set only in cases where there is no connection